 667. Contemplative Traditions in Christianity.
-(3) Interdisciplinary study of contemplative practices (meditation. spirit possession. visions. and dreams) of gaining spiritual insight understood to lead to transformation of self and community.
+(3) Historical and interdisciplinary study of contemplative practices (meditation, spirit possession, visions, and dreams) with special attention to gender and culture.

 668. Protestant and Catholic Reformations.
 (3) Study of the origin and development of Reformation theology and ecclesiology.